AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Discussion

 \section{Discussion}

-Our investigation of LLM augmentation as a tool for human decision-making in the context of forecasting offers a number of results.
-Consider our finding that LLM augmentation, both the superforecasting and biased variants, significantly boosts individual forecasting accuracy relative to the control based on our preregistered analyses.
-Contrast this with the past finding that when GPT-4 forecasts binary-answer forecasting questions on its own, it substantially underperforms compared to human crowd performance, and in fact does not even outperform the no-information strategy of estimating 50\% for each possible answer \parencite{schoenegger2023large}.
-This suggests that, at least at the time of this paper's writing, LLM cognition may synergistically improve human cognition in the domain of forecasting when used as a human tool, even when LLM cognition by itself is somewhat ineffective.
-This finding may have implications for the current economic incentives pertaining to the use of LLMs in white-collar domains where forecasting is key, such as law, business, and policy; as well as in areas where generalized reasoning like studied in this context may be applicable.
+Our investigation of an LLM forecasting augmentation as a tool for judgemental forecasts offers a number of results.
+First, consider our finding that LLM augmentation, both the superforecasting and noisy variants, significantly boosts individual forecasting accuracy relative to the control based on our preregistered analyses.
+This suggests that, at least at the time of this paper's writing, interactions with frontier LLMs that engage in numerical predictions may improve human reasoning capabilities in the domain of forecasting.
+Moreover, with LLM system's prediction performance increasing \parencite{schoenegger2024wisdom, halawi2024approaching}, this synergistic effect is likely to improve going forward.
+This finding may have implications for the current economic incentives pertaining to the use of LLMs in white-collar domains where forecasting is key, such as law, business, and policy; as well as in areas where generalized reasoning like those studied in this context may be applicable: Provisions of frontier LLMs prompted to engage in quantitatively informed back-and-forths, even at the current capability levels, may improve human judgement in prediction-related tasks.

-Having a human-in-the-loop significantly improves LLM forecasts, propelling poor LLM forecasting performance to a level significantly higher than the human forecaster would have by themselves.
-However, this does not mean that this pattern will continue for the likely more capable AI systems of the future.
-To illustrate, consider that in chess, human performance was much stronger than AI performance before 1994, could serve as the key difference as the human-in-the-loop in the ten-year period between 1994 and 2004, and was much weaker than AI performance after 2004 \parencite{kasparov2010chess}.
-If a similar pattern were true for forecasting, then we would expect our present finding---that a human-in-the-loop can serve as a key difference-maker in human-AI hybrid forecasting performance---to be a temporary phenomenon.
-We would expect this phenomenon to disappear if (or when) AI capabilities advance to the point of outperforming humans at every capability relevant to forecasting.
+However, this does not mean that this pattern of human-in-the-loop systems will continue in the face of potentially more capable AI systems released in the future.
+To illustrate, consider that in chess, human performance was much stronger than AI performance before 1994, could serve as the key difference as the human-in-the-loop in the ten years between 1994 and 2004, and was much weaker than AI performance after 2004 \parencite{kasparov2010chess}.
+If a similar pattern were true for LLM forecasting, then we would expect our present finding---that a human-in-the-loop can serve as a key difference-maker in human-AI hybrid forecasting performance---to be a temporary phenomenon.
+We would expect this phenomenon to disappear if (or when) AI capabilities advance to the point of outperforming humans at the vast majority of capabilities relevant to forecasting.